ionathanch/scraps/README.md

 * DIP.ced: Demonstration that Cedille refutes UIP due to the Kleene trick.
 * ObsEq.agda: An attempt at encoding observational equality à la Tarski as recursion over codes.

+## Guarded Types and Coinduction
+* Guardedness.agda: Some examples of coprograms that don't pass productivity checking.
+* Guarded.agda: Some examples using Agda's Guarded Type Theory support.
+* Ticked.agda: Coinductive types à la Clocked Type Theory via Agda's support for guarded types, using a postulated forcing tick which Agda doesn't like :(

 ## Programs

 * Interlude: A package containing additional definitions for convenience, mostly stolen from Haskell's `base` package.